prasanthmsvs/Recommendation-Engine-Using-Python/README.md

 # Recommendation Engine Using Python
-I built a recommendation system using collaborative-filtering model.
-I used Python libraries like Pandas and sk-learn.
+Recommendation System based on Collaborative-Filtering model.
+Python libraries like Pandas and sk-learn are used.